nagius/cxm/doc/SVNWatcher.md

 Runtime:
 --------

-If an error occurs during SVNWatcher execution, it will automatically shutdown itself to prevent more damages.
-In case of uncommitted modifications, you will have to resynchronize the repository with the following procedure:
+If an error occurs during SVNWatcher execution, or if there is any uncommitted modifications, you will have to resynchronize the repository with the following procedure:

   - Shutdown SVNWatcher
-        /etc/init.d/svnwatcherd stop
+>`/etc/init.d/svnwatcherd stop`

-  - Recover your SVN repository and clean it svn status # Should not return anything
+  - Recover your SVN repository and clean it
+>`svn status # Should not return anything`

   - Start SVNWatcher
-        /etc/init.d/svnwatcherd start
+>`/etc/init.d/svnwatcherd start`

-  - Force an update to propagate "un-watched" modifications to other nodes /etc/init.d/svnwatcherd update
+  - Force an update to propagate "un-watched" modifications to other nodes
+>`/etc/init.d/svnwatcherd update`